lopes/cordyceps/README.md

 - **Main Public Key**: For **encryption** operations, the main Curve25519 public key must be provided via the `--key` CLI option.
 This key is used to establish the shared secret for encrypting the AES key.
 - **Main Private Key**: For **decryption** operations, the corresponding Curve25519 private key must be explicitly provided by the user via the `--key` CLI option. **It is paramount to keep this private key highly secure and never distribute it with the client application.**

-Cordyceps is shipped with the `generate` command that creates a new keypair for this purpose.
+Cordyceps is shipped with the `generate` command that creates a new keypair.

 ## Contributing